ChrisPortman/Grapture/README.md

    dont just sit and queue up and then all running as fast as possible as soon as a worker comes online when they are no longer relevant anyway.
+   (UPDATE: This is being addressed in PollerMaster2.pl which is working but hasnt had a chance to soak)
  - Find a better way of managing '/' is device names eg /home, GigabitEthernet0/0.
 Atm, Im just subbing the / for _ before putting it in a URL and then subbing it back server side.
 It will just be a